Tesleemoduola/10Alytics-Sales-Performance-Analysis-with-Power-BI/README.md

 ![](Sales_table.jpg)
 Sales Table (the **Fact Table**) used in the analysis

- ## Schema Building
+ ## Model Building

 ![](starschema.jpg)

-The schema developed is a star schema with 5-dimension tables and 1 fact table.
+The model developed was a star schema with 5-dimension tables and 1 fact table.
 The dimension tables are all joined to the fact table with one-to-many relationship.

 ## Visualization
 The report was presented with dashboard